 - Bradykinesia: Bradykinesia means “slow movement.”
 A defining feature of Parkinson’s, bradykinesia also describes a general reduction of spontaneous movement, which can give the appearance of abnormal stillness and a decrease in facial expressivity.
 Bradykinesia causes difficulty with repetitive movements, such as finger tapping.
 Due to bradykinesia, a person with Parkinson’s may have difficulty performing everyday functions, such as buttoning a shirt, cutting food or brushing his or her teeth.
 People who experience bradykinesia may walk with short, shuffling steps.
 The reduction in movement and the limited range of movement caused by bradykinesia can affect a person’s speech, which may become quieter and less distinct as Parkinson’s progresses.

 - Rigidity: Rigidity causes stiffness and inflexibility of the limbs, neck and trunk.
 Muscles normally stretch when they move, and then relax when they are at rest.
 In Parkinson’s rigidity, the muscle tone of an affected limb is always stiff and does not relax, sometimes contributing to a decreased range of motion.
 People with PD most commonly experience tightness of the neck, shoulder and leg.
 A person with rigidity and bradykinesia tends to not swing his or her arms when walking.
 Rigidity can be uncomfortable or even painful.

 Do you have more questions about the symptoms of PD?
-Ask the experts your questions directly using our online form, or call our helpline at (800) 457-6676.
+Ask the experts your questions directly by emailing us firstname.lastname@example.org, or calling our Helpline at (800) 457-6676.